WRITING A NEW CHAPTER in SUSTAINABLE ASIA

-Masaru Takayama (Mr.) is a community-based ecotourism consultant with expertise in energy conservation, green building, natural sciences, and experience in the outdoors activities especially with marine environment.
-He founded the world’s first ecolodge association, Japan Ecolodge Association (ECOLA) which later grew into the Asian Ecotourism Network (AEN), the authority in promoting authentic ecotourism in the region supported by the Thai Government under the Prime Minister’s Office, Designated Areas Sustainable Tourism Administration (DASTA).
+Masaru Takayama is a community-based ecotourism and sustainable tourism activist with expertise in energy conservation, green building, natural sciences, and experience in the outdoors activities especially with marine environment.
+He founded the world’s first ecolodge association, Japan Ecolodge Association (ECOLA) which later grew into the Asian Ecotourism Network (AEN), the authority in promoting authentic ecotourism in the region.
 Masaru serves a number of key positions in organizations both home and abroad pertinent to ecotourism and sustainable tourism.
 He is the founding chair of AEN and the Japan Alliance of Responsible Travel Agencies (JARTA).
-He also serves as the ecolodge advisor to Asia Pacific Tourism Exchange Center; auditor and advisor to the Green Destinations standards and Travelife; trainer at the Global Sustainable Tourism Council (GSTC); member of the board of directors at Ecotourism Japan; visiting researcher at the Taisho University.
+He also serves as the ecolodge advisor to Asia Pacific Tourism Exchange Center; auditor and advisor to the Green Destinations standards, Travelife, and Green Key; trainer at the Global Sustainable Tourism Council (GSTC); visiting researcher at the Taisho University.
 Masaru also served as an evaluator/judge of the Tourism for Tomorrow Awards, the World Legacy Awards, National Geographic, Wild Asia’s Responsible Travel Award.
-At home, he is the founder and owner of ‘Spirit of Japan Travel’, a responsible travel and tour company in Kyoto and a pioneer in converting the legendary 80-year-old Shunyoso, a Japanese national cultural property into a community-based tourism facility incorporating sustainability.
+At home, he is the founder and owner of ‘Spirit of Japan Travel’, a responsible travel and tour company and a pioneer in converting the legendary over 80-year-old Shunyoso, a Japanese national cultural property into a community-based tourism facility incorporating sustainability.

 The biggest reason why I have come to found AEN with my colleagues is to first, identify the existing ecotourism projects and organizations throughout Asia and second, promote them to the rest of the world with an external audit/benchmarking structure that works in Asia through one window, AEN.
 The information we receive and share should not be limited in English and other main languages, but also should be made available in Asian local languages.
 I will exert my utmost effort writing a new chapter in sustainable Asia with AEN.